 Sentences are made of small packages of words that are able to express a complete sense of thoughts.
-Sentences make easy to understand the others ideas and help to learn information.
-Without using sentences, we cannot express our thoughts, emptions, feelings, ideas or general speeches as well.
+Sentences make easy to understand other ideas and help to learn information.
+Without using sentences, we cannot express our thoughts, emotions, feelings, ideas or general speeches as well.

 What is Sentence Structure?

 Every meaningful thing has its own structure.
 You know what, there is nothing in this world which don’t have a basic structure.

 Like – buildings have their own structure chair, table, furniture all have their structures.
 Foods, chemicals, we writing with pen on paper or board, all have structures.
 Our talks, sentences also have structures.
 Structure means the formation of something.
 A simple declarative sentence basically has the following structure. i.e –